happysat/Express-AM6-AM8/README.md

 ## News and Updates

-26/27 January<br>
+26 January<br>

 <img src="img/RT_Int.jpg" alt="" width="542" height="299"><br>

 Jamming signal on RT and almost all other Russian transponders.<br>
-Some Transponders are showing increased signals levels then usual.
+Some Transponders are showing increased signals levels then usual.<br>

+T2-MI Transponder on 11647 Off.

 25 January<br>